 You can always decide on one, and that is where the value is.

-When you leave work you either want to have days like this one, or you would prefer other type of working days.
+When you leave work you either want to have days like this one, or you would prefer other types of working days.
 There is no middle point.

-To press the yellow would be the same as not pressing, you’re just participation, complying without really giving information.
+To press the yellow would be the same as not pressing - you’re just participating, complying without really giving information.

 So the green/red is intentional.
 We want people to actively choose, to make a decision.
 There’s no sitting on the fence!